shabin5785/react-notes/Notes_1.md

 - for every jsx html element returned by react, there is style attribute using which we can set css type styles on the component.

 - react has no inbuilt routing.
 We have to use a separate library for that. react-router is a good choice.

+- earlier in Single Page App (SPA), routing was not comptable with browser history.
+So back and forward buttons doesnt work that well.
+But now browsers provide a history api to deal with it and modern routing libraries like react-router make use of that to mimic actual browser history management.